bwasty/learn-opengl-rs/README.md

 * status: complete (some minor issues, see `TODO.md`)
 * Notes
     - For simplicity `tobj` is used instead of `assimp` (simpler interface, pure Rust and later tutorials only load OBJ files anyway).
 For alternatives see [here](http://arewegameyet.com/categories/3dformatloader.html) and [here](https://crates.io/search?q=assimp).
+    - The `image` crate is quite slow in debug mode - loading the nanosuit textures takes so much time that it can be faster to use release mode (including compile time).
 ### 4. Advanced OpenGL (TODO)
 ### 5. Advanced Lighting (TODO)
 ### 6. PBR (TODO)